KilledByAPixel/OS13k/README.md

 ### Music
 - [Keith Clark created a system to play tracker songs with ZzFX sound effects](https://github.com/keithclark/ZzFXM)
 - We will include this in the OS as a core feature soon, something like OS13k.PlayMusic(musicData)
-- We need music generators, synth instruments, and maybe even mini albums
+- We can have music generators, synth instruments, and maybe even mini albums
-- The idea is that players can listen to music while messing with games and apps
+- The idea is that players can listen to music while playing with other games and apps
-- The music tools can even work in conjunction with each other (step sequencer drum kit + piano)
-- Music programs should continue playing if the frame loses focus, but maybe with reduced graphics to lower the load
+- Music programs should continue playing if the frame loses focus, but reduced graphics if necessary to lower the load

 ### Dweets and Shadertoys
 - Programs with the extension .dweet.js or .shader.txt or will automatically load as Dweets or Shadertoys!
 - Dweets and Shadertoys are automatically paused when they don't have focus
 - They also automatically have the show code option by default unless explictly disabled
-- Dweets do not need to be 140 characters, there is no size limit
 - Dweets can do anything that other programs can do including calling OS13k functions and ZzFX
 - Dweets and Shadertoys are automatically paused when not focused (unless awake is set)
 - Shaders support iTime, iFrame, iMouse, iResolution, and iChannel0
-- iChannel0 is an image of the previous frame, this can be used to make effects or even store game logic
+- iChannel0 is an image of the previous frame, this can be used to make effects or store game logic

 ### System Calls
-- use parent.OS13k object to access the OS13k system
+- Use parent.OS13k object to access the OS13k system
-- zzfx also becomes available after your program loads and can be called directly
+- zzfx also available after your program loads and can be called directly
-- Use the OS13k object to access OS13k features
 - OS13k.CreateShader(canvas, shaderCode) - Create a shadertoy compatible webgl shader
 - OS13k.RenderShader(canvas, shaderProgram, time=0, frame=0) - Render a shader
 - OS13k.KeyDirection(key) - Get {x, y} position from a key code for WASD and arrow keys
-- OS13k.KillHTML(string) - Stops HTML in string by setting all '<' to ''
+- OS13k.RemoveHTML(string) - Removes all HTML tags in a string
-- OS13k.Popup(html, speak) - shows a popup with given html, and optional speech
+- OS13k.Popup(html, speak) - Shows a popup with html body and optional speech

 ### Math Library
 - Some basic math functions are provided to help reduce code duplication